-- When entering a Vacancy in the Department's IT Systems, the Provider needs to enter a range of information including a job description, employer details, hours, salary and whether the job was sourced by the Participant.
+When entering a Vacancy in the Department's IT Systems, the Provider needs to enter a range of information including a job description, employer details, hours, salary and whether the job was sourced by the Participant.
 The Provider will also need to select a Vacancy type.
-The Vacancy types are listed below, and some Vacancy types trigger certain functionality when tracking for or claiming an Outcome: - Apprenticeship Apprenticeship or Traineeship must be selected to make use of the provision that allows a Full Outcome to be paid for any Full time Apprenticeship or Traineeship - Pre-existing Employment this vacancy type must be selected to enable claiming an Outcome for a Significant Increase in Pre-Existing Employment - Internship - Normal position this vacancy type should be used when none of the other (more specific) vacancy types are applicable. - Graduate - Seasonal - Significant Increase in Income this vacancy type must be selected to enable claiming an Outcome for a Significant Increase in Income - Traineeship Apprenticeship or Traineeship must be selected to make use of the provision that allows a Full Outcome to be paid for any Full time Apprenticeship or Traineeship - Self-Employment
+The Vacancy types are listed below, and some Vacancy types trigger certain functionality when tracking for or claiming an Outcome:

+- Apprenticeship Apprenticeship or Traineeship must be selected to make use of the provision that allows a Full Outcome to be paid for any Full time Apprenticeship or Traineeship - Pre-existing Employment this vacancy type must be selected to enable claiming an Outcome for a Significant Increase in Pre-Existing Employment - Normal position this vacancy type should be used when none of the other (more specific) vacancy types are applicable. - Graduate - Seasonal - Significant Increase in Income this vacancy type must be selected to enable claiming an Outcome for a Significant Increase in Income - Self-Employment.

-The Provider should be aware that Outcome requirements and Documentary Evidence requirements may differ according to the type of Vacancy selected.
+Outcome requirements and Documentary Evidence requirements may differ according to the type of Vacancy selected.